 I Deleted A Friend’s Facebook Comment Yesterday

 To be frank, sometimes I am a chicken.
-I want to hold hands and sing Kumbaya, but she wanted to know what I thought of this post where Cheeselave writes:
+I want to hold hands and sing Kumbaya, but she wanted to know what I thought of the post, Why Start Solids at 4-6 Months”, where she writes:

 As you can imagine, not a lot of Kumbaya going on over on that post.
 The two nutrients that Ann Marie mentions are iron and zinc.
 So – because I immediately regretted deleting the post and will not do it again – the big question we’re going to tackle today is: Is breastmilk enough for the 4-6 month old?
 Okay then, let’s jump in!